pace-neutrons/Horace/documentation/smg/14_documentation.md

 Built documents will be put in the `/build/html` folder, the main file is the `index.rst` file.

+#### Differences between a local and online build

+Currently any local build will not strip the `[NULL]` lines from the documentation sidebar, this will be updated in a later release.

 ## Adding new documents
 ### Create new `.rst`

 The first job to add a new document is to create it.

-* The file should be added into the `docs` folder, preferably with the `.rst` suffix.
+* The file should be added into the `docs` folder within `documentation/user_docs`, preferably with the `.rst` suffix.
    * For ease of reference and consistency, the filename of the document should be the title with spaces replaced by underscores.
 * It should be written using the sphinx-doc style, including interfile references through: